kyma-project/telemetry-manager/docs/user/04-metrics.md

         value: https://backend.example.com:4317
 ```

-Note that metrics from system namespaces are excluded by default when a namespace selector for the `prometheus`, `runtime`, or `otlp` input is not defined.
-However, for the `istio` input, metrics from system namespaces are included by default if the namespace selector is not defined.
+Note that metrics from system namespaces are excluded by default when a namespace selector for the `prometheus` or `runtime` input is not defined.
+However, for the `istio` and `otlp` input, metrics from system namespaces are included by default if the namespace selector is not defined.

 ### Step 9: Deploy the Pipeline